oscarrock/godgavemerest/README.md

 ##Credits

-godgavemerest was created by [Oscar J. Rico] [http://www.oscarrico.net] from [Datavox S.A.S] (http://www.datavox.com.co)
+godgavemerest was created by [Oscar J. Rico] [http://www.oscarrico.net] from [QARTZ S.A.S] (http://www.qartz.co)

 Please contribute by [reporting bugs](https://github.com/oscarrock/godgavemerest/issues) and submitting [pull requests](https://github.com/oscarrock/godgavemerest/pulls).

 ##License (MIT)

-Copyright © 2014 Datavox S.A.S
+Copyright © 2014 QARTZ S.A.S

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy,